strigo/wryte/README.md

 wryter.info('Message', {'x':'y'})
 ```

-This, alone, should write a readable log to console and a JSON message to elasticsearch.
+This, alone, should write a human readable log to console and a JSON message to Elasticsearch.

 ## Installation